 Understanding System Air Temperature Measurements

 This technique uses data loggers to take long-term measurements of air temperature (F) at one-hour intervals.
-This technique can be used to characterize air handling unit (AHU) performance; supply/discharge air, return air, exhaust air and mixed air temperatures are measured with this technique.
+This technique can be used to characterize air handling unit (AHU) performance; supply/discharge air, return air, exhaust air, and mixed air temperatures are measured with this technique.
 Each air stream requires a different logger for data collection.
 This data is used to estimate the thermal loads of the system during the heating and cooling seasons.
-For a more detailed description of how to characterize an AHU, please refer to the protocols and procedures Air Handling Plant.
+For a more detailed description of how to characterize an AHU, please refer to the Air Handling Plant.

 The duration of the long-term measurement should be a minimum of six weeks.
 Measurements should be taken when the system is operating under normal conditions.
-Although AHUs typically operate year-round, the heating and cooling season will affect their schedules.
+Although AHUs typically operate year-round, the heating and cooling seasons affect their schedules.
 To calculate the annual energy consumption of a unit, six weeks of measurements should be taken for each season.
 To calculate only the heating or cooling season energy consumption, six weeks of measurements for that season should be taken.

 Type of Measurement

-Measurement Equipment to Use
+Measurement Equipment

 The measurement equipment needed for this procedure is a temperature logger (or a combined temperature and humidity data logger).
-Refer to the FELL catalog to identify temperature/humidity data loggers.
-The contents of this guide are largely based off the Onset HOBO MX1101 logger, which can be found and borrowed through FELL.

-Measurement steps
+Measurement Procedure

 1. Preparation for data acquisition